micmaher/AzureAutomationDSC/README.md

 DSC on premise is limited as it does not have a management portal.
 In Azure we have the Azure Automation portal.

+Operations.ps1 contains sample commands to use the functions in this project.
+This is a good place to start to get an idea.

 ### Configurations

 Contains DSC resources

+1. newDomain.ps1
+2. newForest.ps1
+3. setupDC.ps1

 ### Functions